 Why: Your body’s ability to metabolise and break down food diminishes after alcohol, so the calories from that Big Mac on the way home will quickly convert to body fat.

 Solution: If a big night out is unavoidable, at least ensure you’re properly fuelling yourself with nutrient-dense food beforehand.
+It also helps to have something easy to grab when you get home… wholegrain toast with peanut butter or avocado will do the trick!

 4. You’re dehydrated